(F) stanchart bank logo

 MortgageOne

-Lowest Fixed 3.15% (Min $500k)
+Lowest 2.50% Fixed (Min $500k)

 1. What Is An Interest Offset Account?

 It’s basically a savings account which pays the same deposit interest as your mortgage rate hence effectively “offsetting” the loan interest as if you are not servicing the loan.
-However, the catch is you can’t offset on the full amount of funds deposited but it’s capped at a certain ratio.
+However, the catch is you can’t offset on the full amount of funds deposited but it’s capped at a certain limit.
 In the case of MortgageOne it’s capped at two-thirds of the amount deposited.
 The remaining one-third will still earn 0.25% unlike interest offset accounts from other banks which pays nothing.

 2. How Does MortgageOne Work?